AnthonyZavala/event-sourcing-workshop/README.md

 # event-sourcing-workshop
-A workshop for hands-on introduction to Event Sourcing The fundamental idea of Event Sourcing is that changes to state (events) are persisted in sequence.
+A workshop for hands-on introduction to Event Sourcing.

+The fundamental idea of Event Sourcing is that changes to state (events) are persisted in sequence.
 As opposed to storing the current state.

 ## Prerequisites